 Cattle, goats, horses, and sheep are all potential E. coli bacteria loading contributors in the watersheds.
 Livestock estimates derived from USDA Census of Agriculture (USDA 2017) county population data and stakeholder input were used to estimate potential E. coli loads.
-Spatial distribution of relative E. coli loading potential for each type of livestock was calculated and combined to produce the total potential livestock E. coli loading potentials exist in subbasins 6, 8, 20, 21, 22, and 23 in San Fernando Creek watershed and in subbasins 35 and 38 in the Petronila Creek watershed.
+Spatial distribution of relative E. coli loading potential for each type of livestock was calculated and combined to produce the total potential livestock E. coli load across the watersheds (Figure 28).
+The highest E. coli loading potentials exist in subbasins 6, 8, 20, 21, 22, and 23 in San Fernando Creek watershed and in subbasins 35 and 38 in the Petronila Creek watershed.